 It can be tough to communicate with someone who is oblivious about his faults, which is the most obvious of characteristic in micromanagers.
 But it can help to ask him to explain what tasks he wants you to perform.
 For example, a boss wants every team member accounted for by 9 a.m.
 You can then coordinate with his team and ask them to call you if they were stuck in traffic or facing other delays.
 You could have promised the boss that you would report any expected latecomers.

 After a clash with your boss, ask for a meeting and start by saying you understand that the situation might have been difficult for him.
 You can say you realize it was probably not the right time for you to interrupt your meeting and go for coffee; you should have asked if it was appropriate to take a break.
 If you share the blame with him, that can help you move forward.

 5 Consider changing jobs

 Unfortunately in many cases, nothing works.
 You have tried everything from communicating, empathizing and being proactive, but your boss’s bad habits persist.
 You should then give up on improving the relationship and start to look for a new job.

 If you decide to move on, this could be within the same organization, if big enough, or outside your current company, which is preferable when the whole management structure is infected by the same issues.

 But why would you change to another company where you could encounter the same or other traumatizing problems?
 Why not start your own business and be your own boss?
 And even better, why do you not work from home, so that you can work in your own time?

 Sounds very good, but how do you do that?
 You can just do all of this by joining the world’s best community, Wealthy Affiliate (WA), and start your own internet business, have your own website in a few minutes and promote the products that you want to.
-I can understand that you would have some concerns joining just like this, but you can join for a one week free trial without any commitments, and you can find out for yourself about the power of this platform, that is now celebrating 10 years of successful business.
+I can understand that you would have some concerns about joining just like this, but you can join for a one-week free trial without any commitments, and you can find out for yourself about the power of this platform, which is now celebrating 10 years of a successful business.
 Use the link given in my review below.